Skip to content

 Stye treatment available online today

-In order to treat your stye, consult with one of our board-certified doctors online today to prescribe medications to get relief from eye pain and swelling.
-Get a new prescription to treat stye or refill an existing prescription today.*
+In order to treat your stye, consult with one of our board-certified primary care doctors online today to prescribe medications to get relief from eyelid pain and swelling.
+Get a new prescription to treat stye today.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of stye.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
-If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.
+If you are experiencing severe pain in your eye or loss of vision, seek emergency medical attention immediately.

 Learn about styes